 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Your doctor will also ask about exposure to natural bodies of water or animals.
 Your skin will be closely examined.
 The doctor may mark the border of the cellulitis on your skin.
 This will help to monitor its progress

 Tests may include:

-In severe cases, the infection can lead to tissue death (gangrene ) or spread to the bone.
-The doctor may order other tests, such as:
+In severe cases, the infection can lead to tissue death known as gangrene .
+It can also spread to the bone.

 The goal is to eliminate the infection and reduce discomfort.
 Most cases resolve after a week or two of treatment.